reserve-protocol/protocol/docs/system-design.md

 The backing buffer is a percentage value that describes how much additional collateral tokens to keep in the BackingManager before forwarding tokens to the RevenueTraders.
 This helps cause collateral tokens to more reliably be converted into RToken, which is the most efficient form of revenue production.

 Anticipated value: `1e14` = 0.01%
-Reasonable range: 1e12 to 1e18
+Mainnet reasonable range: 1e12 to 1e18

 ### `maxTradeSlippage`